faraazahmad/blog/content/post/find-your-niche/index.md

 This is probably also why I am usually confused when people say CSS is hard.
 You can code Djikstra's graph search algorithm from scratch but you don't know how Cascading Style Sheets (CSS)... cascade?
 Please.

-Get good.
+**Learn your tools.**

 Anyways, at the end of high school, I wanted to take my knowledge further in this area.
-I knew JS so I quickly got convonced by the _cult_ of running JS everywhere.
-Nodejs had been out for a little while, so there were libraries & frameworks like Express, Angular, Ember, etc.
-But it didn't matter who made the tutorial, all of it came with tons of manual configuration.
+I already knew a bit of JavaScript, so I didn't need much convincing to be intrigued by Nodejs.
+Nodejs had been out for a while, so there were more than enough libraries & frameworks like Express, Angular, Ember, etc. But it didn't matter who made the tutorial, all of it came with tons of manual configuration.

-I was repulsed.
+**It was too much configuration, I was repulsed.**

-I just wanted something that didn't invlove setting up 10 tools before I can return a Hello World from an API endpoint.
+I just wanted to build stuff, I wasn't interested in setting up 10 tools before I can return a Hello World from an API endpoint.
 I searched around for something that didn't need so much **configuration**, which is probably what hit the right search keywords.
 I stumbled upon Ruby on Rails, which (surprise, surprise) had the tagline of **"Convention over Configuration"**.
 I just knew then, this is exactly what I need.

 The fact that you could just run